Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Poznámky

-Implementace by měla skrývat všechny panely nástrojů zobrazené `OnShowToolbars`nástrojem.
+Implementace by měla skrývat všechny panely nástrojů zobrazené `OnShowToolbars`.

 ##  <a name="oninactivemousemove"></a>COleControl –:: OnInactiveMouseMove